Mission

 We commit to the technical and product work required to keep high-context systems reliable, reviewable, and abuse-resistant.

-• Ship guardrails, rate limits, audit trails, and role-based access as first-class features.
+• Ship guardrails, rate limits, audit trails, and RBAC.

-• Treat multi-step or agentic behaviors (tool calling, file edits, external actions) as higher-risk surfaces and secure them accordingly.
+• Treat multi-step tool behaviors as higher-risk and secure them accordingly.

 3) Technical leadership